remotestorage/armadietto/notes/modular-server.md

 ## Multiple instances of the modular server

-Sessions are stored in memory, so your load balancer must use sticky sessions (session affinity), for `/admin`, `/account` and `/oauth` paths.
+Sessions are stored in memory, so your load balancer **must** use sticky sessions (session affinity), for everything under the `/admin`, `/account` and `/oauth` paths.

+Other paths **should not** use sticky sessions (session affinity), so the load is evenly distributed across the instances.
+As requests may vary greatly in size, least-connections or random-two are probably better load-balancing algorithms than round-robin.

 ## Proxies